-A bank teller from Freiburg, Germany, found incredible behavior on the part of his bank's ATM.
+A bank teller in Freiburg, Germany, detected incredible behavior from his bank's ATM.

 Santa's virus

 A message on the control panel did not bode well: "Ho Ho Ho!
 Today we make the cutlets! ".
-The employee did not immediately grasp the meaning (and neither do I), but hackers had infected the ATM with Cutlet Maker, a rather singular malware.
+The employee didn't immediately grasp the meaning of it (and neither do I), but hackers had infected the ATM with Cutlet Maker, a rather singular malware.

-The first "jackpot" attack in history, and here is the result: the ATM starts throwing out all its money until it runs dry.
+The first "jackpot" attack in history, and here is the result: the ATM starts throwing out all its money until it runs out of money.
 Let's face it, it's everyone's dream.

-An investigation conducted by Motherboard, a column on the Vice site and by German broadcaster Bayerischer Rundfunk has revealed (comprehensibly) few details on the method.
-It is a fact, however, that attacks with Cutlet Maker are increasing a little everywhere, especially targeting branches with outdated or outdated software.
+An investigation conducted by Motherboard, a column on the Vice website and by German broadcaster Bayerischer Rundfunk has revealed (comprehensibly) few details on the method.
+It is a fact, however, that attacks with Cutlet Maker are increasing everywhere, mainly targeting branches with dated or out-of-date software.

-An investigation by the leading cybersecurity company, the Kaspersky, warns since May 2017 on the risk of the spread of this malware, even releasing this informative video.
+An investigation by the leading cybersecurity company, la Kaspersky, warns since May 2017 on the risk of the spread of this malware, even releasing this informative video.

 Last spring 36 cases were recorded in Germany alone.